VrushankPatel/interview-matters/lld-hld-basics/README.md

 ## Real-world Examples & Use Cases

+### URL Shortener System
-- **HLD Example**: Designing a URL shortener with API gateway, service layer, and database.
+- **HLD Example**: Designing a URL shortener with API gateway, service layer, database, and cache for high availability and scalability.
-- **LLD Example**: Implementing the shortening algorithm using base62 encoding and hash maps.
+- **LLD Example**: Implementing the shortening algorithm using base62 encoding, hash maps for storage, and handling collisions.

+### E-commerce Platform
+- **HLD Example**: Microservices architecture with user service, product catalog, order management, payment gateway, and notification service.
+- **LLD Example**: Detailed class diagrams for user authentication, database schemas for products, and algorithms for recommendation engines.

+### Social Media Feed
+- **HLD Example**: Fan-out on write for timeline generation, sharded databases, and CDN for media delivery.
+- **LLD Example**: Data structures like priority queues for ranking posts, graph algorithms for friend suggestions.

-- **Use Case**: In interviews, start with HLD to show big-picture thinking, then LLD to demonstrate technical depth.
+- **Use Case**: In system design interviews, start with HLD to outline the system architecture, then dive into LLD for specific components to show technical depth.
-- **Industry Application**: HLD for microservices architecture in e-commerce platforms; LLD for specific service implementations.
+- **Industry Application**: HLD for cloud-native applications on AWS/Azure; LLD for optimizing database queries and API endpoints in fintech systems.

 ## Code Examples